isomerpages/nhg-redcap/resources/announcements/_posts/2025-05-07-post-Production Server Shutdown & Upgrading Exercise 2025.md

 ---
 <h4><strong>What this is about</strong></h4>
 <p>The <strong>NHG-REDCap Production Server</strong> will be shut down to facilitate
-a System Upgrading Exercise.
-This will ensure that the NHG-REDCap System is using the latest stable software version to address any existing bugs and to improve the system's functionality and performance.</p>
+a System Upgrading Exercise.</p>
+<p>This will ensure that the NHG-REDCap System is using the latest stable
+software version to address any existing bugs and to improve the system's functionality and performance.</p>
 <p></p>
 <h4><strong>How Users are affected</strong></h4>
 <p>The Upgrading Exercise will require us to suspend all access to the REDCap